Aihrarshaikh/No_Context/README.md

 The app is very user friendly, chose your unknown number , login , go to No_context channel and you are ready for a fun chat with everyone.
-Live-Data is being used to keep the track of the onging chat Intents are used for navigating among different activities of the application
+Live-Data is being used to keep the track of the onging chat Intents are used for navigating among different activities of the application channel and Chat's theme will change with the systems theme (light/dark)